 A psychological disorder often improves when a person is on the right medication or combination of drugs.
-Our Dual Diagnosis program assigns each client to their own psychiatrist, who will safely prescribe medications to help reduce negative symptoms and promote emotional well-being; and to stabilize their mental health.
+Our dual diagnosis treatment program near Boston, Massachusetts assigns each patient to their own psychiatrist, who will safely prescribe medications to help reduce negative symptoms and promote emotional well-being to stabilize their mental health.
 Clients can always refuse medications, and we only encourage dual diagnosis clients that are open to using safe prescription medications prescribed by our psychiatrist.

 - Anxiety Disorders